aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/scan-options-post.rst

           "files_count": 1
         },

-    In addition to this, in every file/directory where the consolidated part (i.e. license information) was present, a "consolidated_to" attribute is added pointing to the "identifier" of "consolidated_components"::
+    In addition to this, in every file/directory where the consolidated part (i.e. License information) was present, a "consolidated_to" attribute is added pointing to the "identifier" of "consolidated_components"::